 It all started in 1932 when Alfred James Harrison, conductor, organist and choirmaster at St Alphege Church, founded what was to become the Whitstable Choral Society.
 He would be proud and delighted that the Society has continued its association with St Alphege.
-Every year the Society returns to ‘its roots’ to perform the extremely popular concert of Carols and Christmas music, a light-hearted event enjoyed as much by the choir members as the audience.

 Dr David Flood, the internationally renowned Organist and Master of Choristers of Canterbury Cathedral, was appointed Musical Director of the Society in April 1995.
-Under David’s guidance, the musical stature of Whitstable Choral Society has steadily grown to critical acclaim through performing a wide and challenging range of choral music.

 The choir has gone from strength to strength under his directorship, with the range of music performed encompassing well-loved favourites by Handel, Bach and Mozart, as well as many lesser-known choral works.
 Composers span the centuries from Monteverdi in the 16th to Bob Chilcott in the 21st.

 There is a regular date every December at St Alphege, Whitstable, where it all began, for the popular concert of carols and Christmas music.
 This has always involved audience participation, as well as the revelation of the ever-more outrageous festive hats!